 The applicant has detailed in the operating schedule the steps intended to support and promote the licensing objectives.
-These can be found in the redacted application form attached at appendix A.
+These can be found in the redacted application form attached as appendix A.

-A plan of the premises is attached at appendix B.
+A plan of the premises is attached as appendix B.

-The updated statutory guidance1 gives general advice about the steps to promote the licensing objectives as follows:
+The updated statutory guidance gives general advice about the steps to promote the licensing objectives as follows: